Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 Then, $W_Y$ is still carried by $T_{X, H_X}$.
 Therefore, let $T_{Y, H_X}$ be the trapezoidal train-track decomposition of $E_{Y, H_Y}$ obtained by this realization, so that $\tt_{Y, H_Y}$ is its refinement.

 Let $v$ be a vertical edge of $T_{X, H_X}$.
 Let $B_X$ be a branch of $T_{X, H_X}$ whose boundary contains $v$.
 Let $B_X'$ be the branch of $T_{X, H_X}$ adjacent to $B_X$ across $v$.
 Let $B_Y$ and $B_Y'$ be the branches of $T_{Y, H_Y}$ corresponding to $B_X$ and $B_X'$, respectively.
-Then, there is a vertical edge $v$ of $T_{Y, H_Y}$corresponding to $v$, contained in the boundary of both $B_Y$ and $B_Y'$.
+Then, there is a vertical edge $w$ of $T_{Y, H_Y}$corresponding to $v$, contained in the boundary of both $B_Y$ and $B_Y'$.

-If the $W_Y$-weight of $v$ in $B$ is less than $\del$, then the $W_Y$-weight of $V$ in $B_X'$ is at least $\del$, by the construction of $T_{X, H_X}$.
-Therefore, $B_Y'$ contains an $\ep$-quasi-staircase trapezoid $R_Y$, such that $w$ is a vertical edge of $R_Y$ and the horizontal length between the vertical edges is $\del/3$.
+If the $W_Y$-weight of $v$ in $B_X$ is less than $\del$, then the $W_Y$-weight of $V$ in $B_X'$ is at least $\del$, by the construction of $T_{X, H_X}$.
+Therefore, $B_Y'$ contains an $\ep$-quasi-staircase trapezoid $R_Y$, such that $w$ is a vertical edge of $R_Y$ and the horizontal length between the vertical edges is $\del/3$. (c.f.
+Figure \ref{fCutAndPasteRectangle}.)

 Then, we can modify the train track $T_{Y, H_Y}$ by removing $R_Y$ from $B_Y'$ and gluing $R_Y$ with $B_Y$ along $w$ --- this modified $T_{Y, H_Y}$ by a homotopy.
 By simultaneously applying this modification for all vertical edges $v$ of $T_{X, H_X}$ satisfying the condition, we obtain a trapezoidal train-track decomposition $T_{Y, H_Y}'$. \